 IP claims and Restrictions make Retail and Online Arbitrage harder today than ever!

-Amazon sellers using OA lists need to be especially careful.
+Amazon resellers using OA lists need to be especially careful when Reselling on Amazon.

-If you have been selling on Amazon for any length of time, you no doubt have observed the rise in Intellectual Property violations being filed against sellers by brands, under the guise of “Protecting their rights”.
-While counterfeit products, trademark infringements, and copyright violations are certainly a reason for concern, many brands have taken the protection of their Intellectual Property to a level that has caused many to reconsider their desire to resell on Amazon altogether.
+If you have been selling and reselling on Amazon for any length of time, you no doubt have observed the rise in Intellectual Property violations being filed against sellers by brands, under the guise of “Protecting their rights”.
+While counterfeit products, trademark infringements, and copyright violations are certainly a reason for concern, many brands have taken the protection of their Intellectual Property to a level that has caused many Amazon resellers to reconsider selling on Amazon altogether.

 This Facebook group has up-to-date information on Brands that file claims, Amazon Seller Performance, and how you, as a seller, can respond, and more importantly, how you can keep your account safe.
-This is the best group on Facebook for real information, not speculation.
+This is the best group on Facebook for real information, not speculation, about safely reselling on Amazon.

 #2 – If Arbitrage is your business model, join the Essential Daily Deals OA subscription service.